fbpx

 Description

-These beautiful double-star sugar cookies are a unique spin on the traditional Linzer cookies.
-Filled with lemon curd and sprinkled with powdered sugar, these Christmas cookies are the perfect dessert for gift-giving and holidays parties.
+These beautiful double-star cookies are a unique spin on traditional Linzer sugar cookies.
+Filled with lemon curd and sprinkled with powdered sugar, these Christmas cookies are the perfect dessert for cookie exchanges and holiday parties.

 Ingredients